-Specific terms and requirements in this RFI may be waived or modified by the state of Alabama as it deems necessary and appropriate.
+Specific terms and requirements in this Request for Information may be waived or modified by the state of Alabama as it deems necessary and appropriate.

-The state has no liability for any costs incurred by a prospective provider for the preparation and production of materials or for any work performed as a result of this request.
+The state has no liability for any costs incurred by a prospective provider for the preparation and production of materials or for any work performed because of this request.